electron/electron/docs/api/app.md

 })
 ```

+### `app.hasSingleInstanceLock()`

+Returns `Boolean`

+This methods returns whether or not this instance of your app is currently
+holding the single instance lock.
+You can request the lock with
+`app.requestSingleInstanceLock()` and release with
+`app.releaseSingleInstanceLock()`

-### `app.releaseSingleInstance()`
+### `app.releaseSingleInstanceLock()`

-Releases all locks that were created by `makeSingleInstance`.
-This will allow
+Releases all locks that were created by `requestSingleInstanceLock`.
+This will
-multiple instances of the application to once again run side by side.
+allow multiple instances of the application to once again run side by side.

 ### `app.setUserActivity(type, userInfo[, webpageURL])` _macOS_